The Authenticity Gap in Human Evaluation: Conclusion

 \section{Conclusion}

 We analyzed the standard evaluation protocol in NLG through the lens of utility theory, finding that it makes untenable assumptions about annotator preferences.
 When these assumptions are violated, annotator ratings become an unfaithful reflection of their preferences, both in theory and in practice.
-We proposed a new evaluation protocol called SPA that makes minimal assumptions about annotator preferences -- not only is it more theoretically sound than the standard protocol, but it performs better in practice as well, consistently recovering the expected preference with statistically significant results.
-An important direction of future work will be re-evaluating conclusions derived using the standard protocol and seeing which conclusions in the NLG literature stand up to scrutiny.
+We proposed a new evaluation protocol called SPA that makes minimal assumptions---not only is it more theoretically sound than the standard protocol, but it performs better in practice as well, consistently recovering the expected preference with statistically significant results.
+An important direction of future work will be re-evaluating conclusions in the NLG literature with SPA and seeing which ones stand up to scrutiny.